You hear the term 'content is king' a lot. But what does it mean?

 Let me illustrate, you are reading an article here, so you can understand the steps involved in creating a winning content marketing strategy for your business that you can put into action.

 At the end of the article, my 'ascension' for you will be to offer you a content upgrade to a carefully crafted checklist designed to fast track you to success, save you precious time and improve your content marketing prowess.

-My next steps for you in this instance would be to give me your email address in exchange for this free ‘content upgrade’.
+My next steps for you would be to give me your email address for this free 'content upgrade'.
 You will then receive more helpful content by email that is not available anywhere else and we can get to know each other a little better.